Canon G12 vs Sony A6400

 It is notable that the A6400 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the G12 does not provide wifi capability.

 The A6400 is a recent model that features in the current product line-up of Sony.
-In contrast, the G12 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the G12 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G12 was succeeded by the Canon G15.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the G12 and A6400 can be found, respectively, in the Canon G12 Manual (free pdf) or the online Sony A6400 Manual.

 So what is the bottom line?
 Is the Canon G12 better than the Sony A6400 or vice versa?
 The listing below highlights the relative strengths of the two models.